 White Industries finishes are terrific.
 I had a batch of T11 hubs arrive in the shop today so snapped a few photos that show the polished and black finishes side-by-side.
 The word is White Industries hubs are soon to be available in technicolor: pink, green, purple, gold, red and blue!

-The T11 hubs are well priced, easily adjustable, come in a good range of drillings and have a geometry that seriously strengthens rear wheels.
-The titanium freehub body is a very cool feature.
+The T11 hubs are well priced, easily adjusted, come in a good range of drillings and have a geometry that strengthens rear wheels.
+The titanium freehub body will never go out of style.

 Image of new hub colors courtesy White Industries.